-The American Lung Association's "State of Tobacco Control" 2020 is a report card that evaluates state and federal tobacco control policies by comparing them against targets based on the most current, recognized criteria for effective tobacco control measures, and translating each state and the federal government’s relative progress into a letter grade of "A" through "F." A grade of "A" is assigned for excellent tobacco control policies while an "F" indicates inadequate policies.
-The principal reference for all state tobacco control laws is the American Lung Association’s State Legislated Actions on Tobacco Issues on-line database.
+The American Lung Association's "State of Tobacco Control" 2024 is a report card that evaluates state and federal tobacco control policies by comparing them to targets based on the most current recognized criteria for effective tobacco control measures, and translating each state and the federal government’s relative progress into a letter grade of "A" through "F." A grade of "A" is assigned for excellent tobacco control policies while an "F" indicates inadequate policies.
+The primary reference for state tobacco control laws is the American Lung Association’s State Legislated Actions on Tobacco Issues online database.
 The American Lung Association has published this comprehensive summary of state tobacco control laws since 1988.
-Data for the state cessation section is taken from the American Lung Association’s State Cessation Coverage database.
+Data for the state Access to Cessation Services section is taken from the American Lung Association’s State Cessation Coverage database.

 Calculation of State Grades

-State level tobacco control policies are graded in five key areas: tobacco prevention and cessation funding, smokefree air laws, state tobacco excise taxes, access to tobacco cessation treatments and services and laws to increase the tobacco sales age to 21.
-The sources for the targets and the basis of the evaluation criteria are described below.
+State level tobacco control policies are graded in five key areas: tobacco prevention and cessation funding, smokefree air laws, state tobacco excise taxes, access to quit tobacco treatments and services and state laws to end the sale of flavored tobacco products.
+The sources for the targets and the basis of the evaluation criteria for each category are described at the links below.

 - State Tobacco Excise Taxes

 - State Access to Cessation Services

 Adult smoking rates are taken from the CDC's 2022 Behavioral Risk Factor Surveillance System for all states.
 Adult smoking means having used cigarettes on one or more of the past 30 days.